gomez9656/gomez9656/README.md

 You can check all this projects here on GitHub

 My native language is Spanish.
-I have a fluent English and an intermediate German.
+I have fluent English and an intermediate German.
 Don't hesitate to contact me here.
 Do it on German, I would like to improve it!

 ### Website
 You can reach me on: